voschezang/coding-handbook/quotes.md

 * Find the balance between proper software engineering and the hacker way.
 * Scrum does not imply agile.
 * Agile does not imply scrum.
+* [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams produce larger and more complex software.

 ### DevOps

 * Let's give developers admin rights on production machines.
 * DevOps is just [vertical intergration](https://en.wikipedia.org/wiki/Vertical_integration).
-  * Specialization can be achieved by scoping down the product (and outsourcing).
+  * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing.
 * Take calculated risks, experiment, make mistakes and learn from them.
   * This requires an automated build/test process.